Electroliner: Preservation

 803-804 is preserved at the Rockhill Trolley Museum in Orbisonia, Pennsylvania.
-It is a running liner though it has not been restored.
+It is operational, but has not been subject to major restoration efforts.

 Models

 Model railroad company Con-Cor initially planned on releasing an HO scale Electroliner train set in 2003/2004, but cancelled the project due to lack of interest, and produced a Pioneer Zephyr set instead.
 In 2007, the company announced that the project was being resumed; its model was released in mid-2009.
 The trainset has been produced in brass in HO Scale by several companies.
 MTH Electric Trains announced the release of an O scale Electroliner in 2007; both Electroliner and Liberty Liner versions were released in 2010.